PicsArt/cppbind/docs/02_first_steps/04_configuration.rst

 =============

 IEGEN configuration is described in iegen_config.cfg file which should be placed under current working directory.
-Project configurations are described in yaml format files which should be placed under source code directories.
+Project configuration is described in yaml format files which should be placed under source code directories.
 In yaml files we define input and output sources as well as to define parameters which will affect generated results and tool behaviour.

 IEGEN iegen_config.cfg file contains the following main sections.